jrdeso/Finance-Web-Application/README.md

 ## Contributors

-This project was developed as part of HarvardX CS50 by Jordan Deso.
+This project was developed by Jordan Deso.